luishgranja/pe-app/README.md

 ## Info

-Deployed using AWS EC2 and AWS DynamoDB
+- Deployed using AWS EC2 and AWS DynamoDB
+- File limit size is 10MB